polygoat/natex-py/README.md

 Methods are derived from Python's built-in `re` package:

 **.match(pattern, flags)**
-Checks (from the beginning of the string) whether the utterance matches a _pattern_ and returns a `natex.Match` object or `None` otherwise.
+Checks (from the beginning of the string) whether the sentence matches a _pattern_ and returns a `natex.Match` object or `None` otherwise.

 **.search(pattern, flags)**
 Returns a `natex.Match` object describing the first substring matching _pattern_.